ARTI Biogas Plant

 The ARTI is a domestic biodigester technology useful to generate gas primarly from cattle dung.

-The ARTI biogas plant is a system developed by India’s Appropriate Rural Technologies (ARTI), it converts food waste into methane-rich gas.
+The ARTI biogas plant, a system developed by India’s Appropriate Rural Technologies (ARTI), converts food waste into methane-rich gas.
 The system is compact for urban use, suitable for both cities and farms, and designed to handle high-calorie feedstock such as leftovers, spoiled food and other kitchen waste, green leaves and other starches and sugars rather than manure or human waste.

 Households that have at least 6 to 8 heads of cattle.

-ARTI builds the digesters from off-the-shelf plastic storage tanks and third-party plumbing kits and biogas stoves supplied by Samuchit Enviro-Tech (SET) Pvt.
-Ltd. The installation time is of about 3-4 hours and can be done by one person.
+ARTI manufactures the digesters from off-the-shelf plastic storage tanks and third-party plumbing kits and biogas stoves supplied by Samuchit Enviro-Tech (SET) Pvt.
+Ltd. The installation time is about 3-4 hours and can be done by one person.

 Users can obtain a system from ARTI or build the system themselves from off-the-shelf parts.

 ARTI has installed 1000 systems since 2003 and installs 30-50 per month.
-The organization guesses that 1000 more have been built from DIY instructions.
+The organization approximates that 2000 more have been built from DIY instructions.

 The form of energy that is created by this system